Educational Leadership (EDUL)

 Examines the role of technology in organizations, learning in the workplace and knowledge management in schools and universities.

-EDUL 7213 Educational Laws and Policies: 3 semester hours.
+EDUL 7321 School Law and Policy: 3 semester hours.

 An examination of legal principles and laws affecting the management and administration of educational institutions.
 Emphasis will be placed on federal and state laws, local system; current legal issues; and the interconnectedness of policy-making, laws, and policies.